Using RStudio via OnDemand¶

 R will only use multiple cores if your code calls an appropriate

-parallelisation library such as parallel
+parallelisation library such as parallel.
+When selecting a parallelisation library

-number of cores for a long runtime.
+in short test sessions before requesting a large number of cores for a long runtime.

 Choose your RAM request wisely